Exercising at Home: 8 Tips for Staying Motivated

 7. Connect With Home Health Services

 Home health care services are an important resource for seniors.
-Talking with your home health care nurse about starting a basic exercise routine at home can offer advice, and connect you with resources and support to help you on your journey.
+Talking with your home health care nurse about starting a basic exercise routine at home can offer advice and connect you with resources and support to help you on your journey.
 Regular sessions with a home health care service can also help you stay on task and motivated to keep exercising.

 8. Enjoy the Benefits of Exercise at Home

-There are so many different ways to exercise that starting an exercise routine can seem overwhelming to beginners.
 By starting with the basics, focusing on your goals, and taking advantage of the resources available, you can discover the benefits of working out regularly.
 Once you experience the rewards of daily exercise, you will be more motivated to continue.
-A regular exercise routine can help you live a longer, healthier, more active and more independent life.
+A regular exercise routine can help you live a longer, healthier, more active, and more independent life.